We've listened

 - July 2023: Community consultation took place on the proposed permanent design.

-- August 2023: The Regulatory Processes Committee approved the traffic resolutions for walking, biking, and bus improvements.
+- August 2023: The Regulatory Processes Committee approved the traffic resolutions for walking, biking, and bus improvements including amendments based on the feedback received during public consultation.

 Following the evaluation of the trial bike lane, Councillors agreed at the 25 August 2021 meeting of Pūroro Āmua, the Planning and Environment Committee, to consult with the community on more permanent changes, extend the bike route and make the area safer for pedestrians.